verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile_ms.md

 ## Multi-stage builds

-With multistage builds you now have the possibility to actually split these two phases, so that you can pass the built artifact from phase one into the runtime phase, without the need of installing build time dependencies in the resulting docker image.
-Which means that the image will be smaller and consist of less unneeded dependencies.
+With multistage builds you now have the possibility to actually split these two phases, so that you can pass the built artifact from phase one into the runtime phase, without the need to install build time dependencies in the resulting docker image.
+This means that the image will be smaller and consist of less unneeded dependencies.

 Read more about Docker multi-stage builds at <https://docs.docker.com/develop/develop-images/multistage-build/>